Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 REST APIs

 SOAP is the abbreviation of the Simple Object Access Protocol.
-SOAP is used in the systems where data is large amounts and more expensive.
-SOAP is XML based system, which means it would get the data response in XML format.
+This API is used in the systems where data is large and more expensive.
+It is an XML based system, which means it would get the data response in XML format.

-SOAP is usually used for applications where security is the primary concern as SOAP provides a high level of security.
+Usually used for applications where security is the primary concern SOAP provides a high level of security.

 RPC APIs